tschneidereit/proposal-typed-objects/explainer.md

 ## Type definitions

 The central part of the Typed Objects specification are *type definition objects*, generally called *type definitions* for short.
-Type definitions describe the fixed structure of a value, and are used to specify a struct type's fields' types.
+Type definitions describe the fixed structure of an instance in memory, specifying a struct type's fields' types.

 A type definition has an internal method `[[PerformTypeCheck]]`, which, given a value `V`, returns a new value `vResult` which is of the right type, or throws.